govfresh/podcast/_posts/2025-04-02-california-alpha-part-1.md

 This is the story of California Alpha, why it was stood up, how it worked, and the resulting impact it had on the government digital ecosystem, inside the state and beyond.

-This is a series on California Alpha, where I speak with Angie Quirtarte, who played a key role in its creation and then led the project’s work.
+This is a series on California Alpha, where I speak with Angie Quirarte, who played a key role in its creation and then led the project’s work.

 In this episode, Angie and I discuss setting the California Alpha foundation.